shettykhushimitt-arch/sql_internship_task4/README.md

-GROUP BY is used to categorize results
+2)GROUP BY is used to categorize results

-HAVING is used to filter groups "after aggregation".
+3)HAVING is used to filter groups "after aggregation".